FAQs

 Service virtualization is a Service used in Qyrus to simulate the behavior of APIs that may not be fully developed or available during the development or testing phase.
 It allows developers and testers to create virtual representations of these APIs and responses in a controlled environment.

 There are two ways to create assets in SV.
-Manual Creation and Dynamic Creation
+Manual Creationarrow-up-right and Dynamic Creationarrow-up-right

 A Manual Asset imitates how a real API server works by receiving requests and giving back responses.
 When you include a Manual Virtualized API in your set of tools and provide examples for your requests, you can recreate how a real API behaves.

-Click here to know more about Manual Assets.
+Click herearrow-up-right to know more about Manual Assets.

 Dynamic Types of assets are Create One Get Many kind of assets.
 You'll get below mentioned features as part of Dynamic Assets.